OrionReed/dom3d/README.md

 ## dom3d

-A 3D DOM viewer for Firefox, Chrome, and Safari
+A 3D DOM viewer for Firefox, Chrome, Microsoft Edge, and Safari

 **NOTE: Only tested in Firefox and Chrome so far.
 Help with cross-browser support is welcome.**